Tabishtabby/opencharity/README.md

-# Open Charity

-This is a theme created for CompuCorp as a Task
+# Dynamic Drupal 8 theme example

 The solution is responsive & crossbrowser compatible.
 The theme will work on IE 11 and above and also latest Chrome, Firefox and Safari Browsers for Drupal v8.0.